HenrikJoreteg/human-javascript/ch01 - introduction.md

 Rather than pontificate on the meaning of this for three chapters, I’ll explain the distinction as I see it for the purposes of this book.

 When most people say they're building a "web app" they're talking about writing source code that describes an application that will run on the server and send rendered HTML to the browser.
 That definition seems a bit narrow and limiting.
-Plus when I think of my favorite web apps they don't fit neatly into that box.
+Plus, when I think of my favorite web apps they don't fit neatly into that box.
 The best web apps often have multiple interfaces and clients, some native, some web.
 Most play nicely with or completely integrate with other services.
 Generally web apps are good at solving some specific problem or provide some specific benefit and use the web to tie it all together.

 The web vs. native debate is a bit worn out.
 From my perspective the whole debate is somewhat misguided.
 It doesn't have to be one or the other, I have no problem with it being both.
 It's no secret that most native apps suck without the web.
-Why else would classic native Apple apps like iPhoto start integrating with Flickr and Facebook.
+Why else would classic native Apple apps like iPhoto start integrating with Flickr and Facebook?
 And yet, you can't write a native app for every platform out there.

 Thinking of your "web apps" as an API with a series of clients seems much more fitting.
 It just makes sense.
-Your API defines your service, connects you to other users and ties in the whole experience.
+Your API defines your service, connects you to other users, and ties in the whole experience.
 Then you can focus on building clients that provide the best experience possible for various environments and uses.

 Let's talk about browsers for a second.
 They're completely freakin' amazing.
 Well, the modern ones, at least.
-They are nothing short of extremely capable *mostly* standardized operating systems that are freely available on nearly every platform.
+They are nothing short of extremely capable, *mostly* standardized operating systems that are freely available on nearly every platform.
 They keep getting more and more amazing every day.
 Sadly, the addiction to backwards compatibility is crippling perceptions of what that operating system is capable of.
 Too often the web interface ends up being the lowest common denominator in terms of experience.
 That doesn't have to be the case!
 Let's build for the future of the web, not its past.

 The types of apps we're talking about building in this book could really be called "Native HTML5 apps" in that they use HTML5 to its full extent without bowing to compatibility with crappy old browsers.

 To clarify further:

-1. They are seperate from the API.
+1. They are separate from the API.
 1. They don't work *at all* if someone has javascript turned off.
 1. A modern browser with a modern javascript engine is a minimum system requirement.
 1. We send the application code itself to the browser, not the result of running the application code.
 1. The app is rendered entirely on the client.
 We only send the bare minimum HTML we need to tell the browser to run our app.
 Usually just a doctype and a single script tag.
 1. After loading, the client fetches its own data, as data (typically JSON), not as rendered HTML.
 1. The app is loaded once and never does a full page reload while you’re using it.
-1. The app has and maintains "state" that is cached and maintained seperate from the server.
+1. The app has and maintains "state" that is cached and maintained separate from the server.

-From now on, when I say "app" or "native HTML5 app" or browser app" or "client app" within these pages, that is what I'm referring to.
+From now on, when I say "app" or "native HTML5 app" or "browser app" or "client app" within these pages, that is what I'm referring to.

-Here’s the more food for thought: once you acknowledge that the browser has state you really ought to think about how to keep that state up to date and make it a "realtime" application.
+Here’s more food for thought: once you acknowledge that the browser has state, you really ought to think about how to keep that state up to date and make it a "realtime" application.
 But I digress.
 Screw it, I’ll digress for a bit.
 This is important.

 ## Realtime apps are human apps

-A lot of people get hung up on the term "realtime".
+A lot of people get hung up on the term "realtime."
 The way I'm using it here is not referring to latency or speed of delivery, it's about the fact that there are multiple sources of data (usually people) doing stuff!
 People are changing the data all the time and our app isn't passively waiting for the user to refresh.
 Instead the app keeps itself up to date.
 In reality, no web app is "hard real-time" as per computer science.
 In our case it's a term to help describe apps that keep themselves up to date.

 Realtime isn't about hype and technology–it's about removing the friction of technology on collaboration and overcoming the confusion of keeping track of lots of state.